2023

 Keywords

-Somatosensory feedback, lower-limb amputation, phantom limb pain, spinal cord stimulation, pressure-sensitive shoe insole, balance control, gait stability, neuroprostheses
+somatosensory feedback, lower-limb amputation, phantom limb pain, spinal cord stimulation, pressure-sensitive shoe insole, balance control, gait stability, neuroprostheses

 Abstract